Gathering Dreams

 Roasted Butternut Squash Salad (Hearty + Vegan)

-A warm and hearty roasted butternut squash salad loaded with cranberries, pecans, pumpkin seeds, chickpeas, and a caramelized squash with a hint of spices!
-Plus an exciting maple dressing to blend it all together
+A warm and hearty roasted butternut squash salad loaded with cranberries, pecans, pumpkin seeds, chickpeas, and caramelized squash with a hint of spices!
+Plus, an exciting maple dressing to blend it all together

 Craving a roasted butternut squash salad?